 Requests for building drawings can be made at the Building Services Department where a Request for Drawing Documents must be completed and submitted.
 Requesters should be aware that there are costs attached to this service as per the City of Barrie Fees By-law and that all terms and conditions of the Copyright Act apply to the use of the record(s).

 Copyrighted documents may not be reproduced for profit nor may any person/organization present them as their own work.
 Notice of the copyright holder must be indicated on the records.

 City Owned Buildings

-Permission for access building plans for City-owned buildings shall be determined by the Real Estate Services Section/Facilities Management area.
-Due to security concerns, it is the City of Barrie’s policy that access to building drawings of City-owned buildings shall not be given unless it is necessary for construction, renovations, etc. purposes.
+Permission for access to building plans for City-owned buildings is determined by the Real Estate Services/Facilities Management areas.
+Due to security concerns, it is the City of Barrie’s policy that access to building drawings of City-owned buildings not be given unless it is necessary for construction, renovations, etc. purposes.

 The City of Barrie does not retain genealogical information.
 However, we have prepared a guide for your convenience.
 We hope this information is of assistance to you:

 - Genealogical contacts are available through the Barrie Public Library.

 - The Simcoe County Branch of the Ontario Genealogical Society